Instructions to Authors

 For reports of randomized controlled trials, authors should refer to the CONSORT statement (http://www.consort-statement .org/).
-All randomized clinical trials should be registered in any international RCT registration centers approved by the WHO.
+All randomized clinical trials should be registered at any RCT Registry approved by the WHO and their registration number should be mentioned in the title page (https://www.who.int/clinical-trials-registry-platform/).
 For research conducted in Iran, it is advised to register at IRCT (www.irct.ir).

 The software used for statistical analysis and description of the actual method should be mentioned.

 Statistics: All manuscripts selected for publication will be reviewed for the appropriateness and accuracy of the statistical methods used and the interpretation of statistical results.
 All papers submitted should provide in their Methods section a subsection detailing the statistical methods, including the specific method used to summarize the data, the methods used to test their hypothesis testing and (if any) the level of significance used for hypothesis testing.

 Results: should be presented in chronological sequence in the text, table, and illustration.
 Organize the results according to their importance.
 They should result from your own study.